Vhndaree/snooker/README.md

-# SNOOKER 2019 - Built on Vanilla JS
+# SNOOKER 2019 - Built in Vanilla JS

 ## This project is purely developed with core Javascript
 ### Major Features: